 Save on Snacks & Entertainment:

-Another great way to save on snacks is to stock up at your local grocery before you leave town.
+A great way to save on snacks is to stock up at your local grocery before you leave town.
 You can buy a case of waters or sodas when they go on sale the weeks leading up to your trip and not have to pay full price at gas stations or attractions.
 It’s much cheaper to pay $3.00 for a case of drinks instead of paying $2.00 at each stop for one soda.

 We have a piggy bank where we save all the loose change that we find in our car, home or in the bottom of my purse.
 Before we leave for vacation, we cash out the change and have spending money for the trip.
 On one vacation, we cashed it out and split it 5 ways so everyone had some bonus souvenir money.